ualbertalib/node-warc-proxy/README.md

 - in the directory with warcnode.js:

 ```
-node warcnode.js
+node warcnode.js --warc ../warc/drupalib.interoperating.info.warc
 ```

+(or substitute the path to your warc)

 - visit http://127.0.0.1:1337/WARC/

 ## Note

-The WARC does not contain all the files that are linked in the html - notably, the /themes/ directory is absent.
+- drupalib.interoperating.info.warc does not contain all the files that are linked in the html - notably, the /themes/ directory is absent.
 404 errors are returned for these requests.

 ## TODO